BG3-Community-Library-Team/bg3-community/Information/Screenarchery-ref.md

 Screenshots have washed/gray colors: Disable HDR

 ### ReShade
-No issues if you are able read
+There shouldn't be any issues if you follow the instructions carefully.

 ### Otis_Inf photomode tool
 No BG3 in the process list: Run the tool as admin